 Being a small village, Camillus does not have a public transit system used by locals to get to and from work.

 The overall education level of Camillus citizens is substantially higher than the typical US community, as 29.50% of adults in Camillus have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Camillus in 2010 was $26,359, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $105,436 for a family of four.
 However, Camillus contains both very wealthy and poor people as well.

 The people who call Camillus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camillus residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Camillus include Irish, English, Italian, and Polish.
+Important ancestries of people in Camillus include Irish, English, German, Italian, and Polish.